ehsaniara/es-kafka-pagination/index.md

-# ElasticSearch High Volume Pagination in Parallel By Kafka
+# ElasticSearch Parallel Pagination by Kafka

 By Using Kafka we can easily horizontally scale our application to do asynchronous pagination in ElasticSearch.